 Why land and security solutions need to be forged together to respond to the threats posed by climate change and create a more peaceful world.

 Conflicts over land have been a feature of human existence since time immemorial.
 Land confers livelihood, living space, territory, even national identity.
 Nearly all of humanity’s food needs depend on one hand-span of soil - yet an estimated 34 million tonnes of topsoil are lost to erosion every year.
-Land degradation, climate change, population pressure, conflict and poor governance can interact in negative feedback loops, directly impacting the health and livelihoods of 1.5 billion people.
-On the other hand, there is growing evidence that integrating land restoration with community-based peacebuilding can create a virtuous cycle leading to both environmental and social recovery, and contributing to climatechange adaptation and mitigation.
+Land degradation, climate change, population pressure, conflict and poor governance can interact in reinforcing feedback loops, directly impacting the health and livelihoods of 1.5 billion people.
+On the other hand, there is growing evidence that integrating land restoration with community-based peacebuilding can create a virtuous cycle leading to both environmental and social recovery, and contributing to climate change adaptation and mitigation.
 The constraint to implementing this approach often lies in weak intersectoral co-operation and the need to build trust for the governance of shared natural resources.

 • Environment and peacebuilding nexus;

 • Analysis of land, security and climate nexus;

 • Access to the Caux Dialogue on Environment and Security (CDES);